jonas-thn/gaussian-splatting-renderer/README.md

 approach for devices without a dedicated GPU architecture since compute shaders rely heavily on raw processing power and massive memory bandwidth.
-If a device lacks sufficient VRAM the regular system RAM is used instead, which creates an even bigger bottleneck for my custom renderer.
-Furthermore SparkJS features optimized data compression and level of detail solutions which my comparatively minimal implementation cannot keep up with yet.
+If a device lacks sufficient VRAM the regular system RAM is used instead, which creates an even bigger bottleneck for the custom renderer.
+Furthermore SparkJS features optimized data compression and level of detail solutions which the comparatively minimal implementation cannot keep up with yet.
 This project can definitely be improved upon massively in the future but it still served as an extremely interesting and valuable experience.